 Anonymous HIV Testing is made available for those who believe that they are at risk of HIV infection but who are reluctant to identify themselves to medical personnel.
-There are a total of seven anonymous HIV test sites in Singapore with plans for another three more.
-During the course of 2011 - 2013, more than 34,000 anonymous HIV tests were carried out, of which (1.7%) were HIV-positive.
+There are a total of ten anonymous HIV test sites in Singapore.
+During the course of 2012 to 2014, more than 41,000 anonymous HIV tests were carried out, of which (1.45%) were HIV-positive.